mkhan2025/chem120-e-textbook/README.md

 # CHEM 120 E-Textbook

+## About
+The project contains a game to quiz about the understanding of isomers in organic chemistry for students of CHEM 120 at DePauw University.

 ## Setting up
 1. Install `Homebrew` and use it to install `npm` and `nvm`.
 (For MacOS)
 2. Add the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to `Visual Studio Code` for debugging.